BagasWihant/CATATAN-TUTORIAL/install_LAMP_base_archlinux.md

 The main **Apache configuration file** is located at `/etc/httpd/conf/httpd.conf` The default **Document Root** is `/srv/http`.
 The webserver will serve all files that are located under this folder.

-> On linux lammp installation the `httpd.conf` is located at `/opt/lampp/etc/httpd.conf`
-> The default Document root is: `/opt/lampp/htdocs`

 Make sure to restart apache after a configuration to see it's effects: